Happy New Year: 新年快乐 (xīn nián kuài lè)

 Each year has a corresponding animal from the Chinese zodiac.

-In 2018 it is the year of the dog.
+In 2018 it was the year of the dog and in 2019 it is the year of the pig.

 The following article shares ideas for activities for celebrating the New Year with children, parents and grandparents and teachers in early childhood services.